 Shape into a boule or a batard

 It’s really up to you.
-I have learned from the article written by Maurizio Leo from the Perfect Loaf that batard gives you an open crumb compared to a boule shape.
-I have put this to test myself and it’s true!
+I have learned from the article written by Maurizio Leo from the Perfect Loaf that a batard gives you an open crumb compared to a boule shape.
+I have put this to the test myself and it’s true!
 None of my boule shape country loaves could achieve nice open crumbs like the batard shape could.
 Perhaps the way the boule is shaped is more “rough” so the crumbs are more even and small, which doesn’t mean a bad thing too.
-It’s really more of a personal preference.
+It’s more of a personal preference.
 Some people prefer nice closed even crumbs, some, like myself, like the airy open crumb artisan bread!

 Sample of baking timeline